 Crook, Kearney, and Connor are small, two-story facilities that function as overflow housing as needed.

 Top 3 Reasons to Live On Campus

 Built-in Community – Easily meet new people.
 On-campus students have a built-in community starting on their first day of class.
 Support services like counseling, academic advising, and tutoring are also easily accessible.

 Convenience & Safety – Save time and money.
 Live steps away from your classes, dining hall, computer labs, bookstore, gym, and library.
 Our residence halls are safe and secure with required key card access.

 Academic Success – Studies* show that students who live on campus have a GPA that is nearly 1/10th higher than students who live off campus.

 *Studies done by Murray (2011) and Marchant (2012 )

 |Cost*||Meal Plan 1: 214 Meals, $150 Meal Dollars||Meal Plan 2: 150 Meals, $200 Meal Dollars||Meal Plan 3: 128 Meals, $300 Meal Dollars||Meal Plan 4: 105 Meals, $400 Meal Dollars||Efficiency Meal Plan: 50 Meals, $300 Meal Dollars|

 *Rates are per semester.
-There is a $25 activity fee per semester unless living in the Efficiency Apartments.
+There is an additional $50 laundry fee per semester.
+There is also a $30 activity fee per semester unless living in the Efficiency Apartments.

 ** Efficiency Apartments are for students 26 or older; or for married students without children.